defcronyke/epaper-idf/README.md

 ---

-## ESP-IDF-based Method (recommended) - Build custom firmware locally and install
+## ESP-IDF-based Method (recommended) - Local build and install custom firmware

 ### The usual ESP-IDF way of building and installing your own custom version of the firmware.
 This method is recommended because OTA updates are supported and it's well-tested, but you might prefer a different method listed in another section